-Production.
-It’s the key measure to all successful endeavors.
+Productivity.
+It’s the key measure of all successful endeavors.
 Exercise is no different.
 The key to productivity in the gym is to know that exercise is a stimulus to force the body to make a positive adaptation.
 And the key for producing results in the gym is knowing the difference between doing things the right way and the wrong way.

 Here are 5 things you are doing wrong in the gym: